Just looking for the quick facts?

 Data Maximizer and Video Optimization

-Video optimization occurs only for data streams that are identified by our packet-core network as video or where the video provider has chosen to establish protocols to self-optimize its video Some videos, like those consumed via VPN or while tethering, may be difficult to identify as video and therefore cannot be optimized.
-The streaming video optimization applies to all content identified as video regardless of the content itself or the website that provides it.
-While many changes to streaming video files are likely to be indiscernible, the optimization process may impact the appearance of the streaming video as displayed on a user’s devices.
-It may also affect the speed of video downloads.
+Video optimization occurs only for data streams that are identified by our packet-core network as video or where the video provider has chosen to establish protocols to self-optimize its video.
+Some videos, like those consumed via VPN, Apple Private Relay, or while tethering, may be difficult to identify as video and therefore cannot be optimized.
+The streaming video optimization process applies to all content identified as video regardless of the content itself or the website that provides it.
+While many changes to streaming video files are likely to be indiscernible, the optimization process may impact the appearance of the streaming video as displayed on a user's device.
+In some instances, video optimization may also identify and treat downloads of video files as if they were real-time video streams.
+However Metro by T-Mobile offers content providers a way to opt-in to a protocol to help identify video downloads to ensure they are not treated as streaming video.

 Specifically, all current Metro by T-Mobile plans include the Data Maximizer feature.
-Data Maximizer uses video streaming optimization when connected to the cellular network to deliver a DVD quality (1.5 MBPS, typically 480p) video experience instead of a higher resolution version (e.g., HD), which is better suited for larger screens.
+Data Maximizer uses video streaming optimization when connected to the cellular network to deliver a DVD-quality (2.5 Mbps) video experience instead of a higher resolution version (e.g., HD), which is better suited for larger screens.
 Customers may, for an additional charge, add on an HD video feature, enabling streaming in HD.
 Data Maximizer does not apply to services of providers who have chosen to opt out (none have opted out of Data Maximizer at this time).
 When watching video from these providers, high speed data consumption will continue as if Data Maximizer were not enabled.
 The Data Maximizer setting is not applied when a device is using Wi-Fi to connect to a non-T-Mobile network.

-Most of our plan options feature a customer-chosen high-speed data allotment with reduced speeds on our network after the high-speed allotment is exhausted, so customers can choose the combination of high-speed data and price that is right for their needs.
-Unlimited high-speed data customers do not have a specific high-speed data allotment, however, and customers on limited high-speed plans may have extremely high data usage under certain circumstances, including if they access significant amounts of data that does not count against their high speed data allotment.
-Some network management for these scenarios for all plans is required, because very heavy data usage by even a few customers at times and places of competing network demands can affect the network performance for all customers.
+Some of our plan options feature a customer-chosen high-speed data allotment with reduced speeds on our network after the high-speed allotment is exhausted, so customers can choose the combination of high-speed data and price that is right for their needs.
+Unlimited high-speed data customers do not have a specific high-speed data allotment on their device, however, and customers on some limited high-speed plans may have extremely high data usage under certain circumstances, including if their plan enables access to significant amounts of data that does not count against their high-speed data allotment.
+While T-Mobile continues to expand its network capacity, at this time, some network management for these scenarios is required, because very heavy data usage by even a few customers at times and places of competing network demands can affect the network performance for other customers.

 If you would like to check your data plan usage, you can view the Data Usage Meter from MyAccount on metrobyt-mobile.com.